 Btw- furniture, clothing, laptops, fashion accessories, and electronics are all covered under your base policy.

 1. Open your Lemonade app, and tap on your renters or homeowners policy.

 2. Tap ‘Add-ons’ on the next screen, and choose ‘Extra Coverage.’

 3. Once you fill in your items’ details, our team will work with you to get your valuables covered.

 Take note that Extra Coverage only kicks in after your items have been approved by our team.

 Spoiler alert: To add Extra Coverage for your valuables, you’ll need to provide a short description, photo, and receipts or appraisals (from the last 5 years) for each item.

 Btw, take note that renters and homeowners insurance only covers items that are intended for personal use.
 If you use your items etc. professionally, we recommend taking out a separate insurance policy for your camera, guitar, etc.!

 To differentiate, ask yourself this question: Does your lease require them to be added to your insurance policy for liability reasons, or just for policy updates?

 If it’s for liability reasons, they’d be considered an ‘Additional Insured.’
 If they just need to know if your policy cancels in the future, we call that an ‘Interested Party’.
-If you’re unsure of which to do, we recommend checking in with your landlord or HOA to see which they prefer.
+If you’re unsure of which to do, we recommend checking in with your HOA to see which they prefer.